cslev/pcap_generator/README.md

     - UDP
     - TCP SYN

-## TODO:
+## Checksum
-Checksum calculations for UDP and TCP are wrong!

-For IPv4 and UDP, it does not matter at all.

-In case you want to replay pcap towards a real destination (instead of the other end of the link), checksums must be correct!
+In all cases, even in IPv4/UDP where checksum are optional, checksum are always calculated properly.
+Hence, you can use the generated pcap to replay it over muliple links as routers will not drop the packets (due to checksum errors)

 ## Requirements
  - Python